theAmbassadorsLAB/Timesync-Client/README.md

 ===

 <a name="client.registerhandler"></a>**registerHandler** (type, handler) : Client
 Method to register Message handlers.
-For a full list of supported events please see the Events section.
+For a full list of supported Messages please see the [Messages](#client.messages) section.

 Parameters:
 - type : String